 When you get your shot, make an appointment for your next shot.
 Mark it on your calendar.

-If you have regular periods, you get depo-subQ provera 104 the same way as described above for birth control.
-If your periods have stopped or are not regular, your healthcare provider must test to make sure you are not pregnant before you get your first shot.
+If you have regular periods, you will get depo-subQ provera 104 the same way as described above for birth control.
+If your periods have stopped or are not regular, your healthcare professional must test to make sure you are not pregnant before you get your first shot.

-It is not recommended that you receive depo-subQ provera 104 for treatment of endometriosis for longer than two years.
-If your painful symptoms return after stopping treatment, your healthcare provider should ask you to have a test of your bones before restarting treatment.
+It is not recommended that you receive depo-subQ provera 104 for treatment of endometriosis for longer than 2 years.
+If your painful symptoms return after stopping treatment, your healthcare professional should ask you to have a test of your bones before restarting treatment.

-- Talk with your healthcare provider to find out when to restart depo-subQ provera 104.
+Talk with your healthcare professional to find out when to restart depo-subQ provera 104.
 You should be tested to be sure you are not pregnant.

 DO NOT TAKE depo-subQ provera 104 IF YOU…